arontaupe/KommunikationsKrake/docs/index.md

     // Config option to hide the default launcher.
     showLauncher: false,
+    // Make the window open by default.
+    openChatByDefault: true,

     onLoad: function(instance) {
           // Select the button element from the page.